 Symptoms of a severe drug reaction include:

-Can I give Zyrtec for my dog with a meal?
+Should I give Zyrtec to my dog with a meal?

 Food does not affect Zyrtec's efficacy, so feel free to give it to your pup with or without food.